weakish/dotfiles/README.md

 ## Features

 - Vim in private mode.

 - Sign all git commits and tags with ssh key.

+    Git supports signing commits with a GPG, SSH, or X.509 key.
+    I prefer the SSH key for signing because I mainly use ssh protocol to communite with git server, thus the ssh key is always available on the machine.

-(Please edit `.config/git/allowed_signers` to add your trusted ssh public keys.)
+    Please edit `.config/git/allowed_signers` to add your trusted ssh public keys.

 ## Known Issues

 - It OVERWRITES changes you made to your configuration files.
-- BSD and Windows are not supported.
 - Too many git aliases.

 ## Notes